Browse A-Z

 • Do not smoke.
 Smoking will increase the chance of blood clots in your legs or your lungs.

-• Report any new vaginal bleeding right away.
-Also report menstrual bleeding that comes more often or is more severe.
+• Report any new vaginal bleeding or menstrual bleeding that comes more often or is more severe right away.

 Managing Hot Flashes